3 Hong Kong Night Markets: Sights, Sounds, and a Myriad of Scents

 Mongkok Ladies Market (女人街) and Sai Yeung Choi Street South (西洋菜南街)

-At around 8 pm, I made my way from Temple Street to Ladies Market.
-A journey that involved just one MTR ride on the Tseun Wan Line.
+At around 8 pm, I made my way from Temple Street to Ladies Market, a journey that involved just one MTR ride on the Tseun Wan Line.
 Located in the heart of the lively Mong Kok district, Ladies Market is to me an even bigger tourist draw because it is surrounded by several other attractions.
 In the vicinity are tens of eateries, an alley specialising in sneakers, even a stretch of pet stores with window displays that would melt your heart.
 Best of all, the adjacent street i.e. Sai Yeung Choi Street South (西洋菜南街) is pedestrianised on weekends.
 I was really looking forward to watching the many street performances here.
-Many of these have been featured on Hong Kong television and YouTube.
+Many of these have appeared on Hong Kong television and YouTube, or in documentaries featuring Hong Kong night markets.

 A word of “warning” regarding this night market, so to speak.
 My route that evening was to exit Mong Kok station using Exit D3, head south down Sai Yeung Choi Street South, make a left turn when I hit Dundas Street, then another left turn to head north up Tung Choi Street.

-If you are also using this U-shaped route of mine during your own visits, be aware that the snack shop at the junction of Sai Yeung Choi Street South and Dundas Street is one of the most beloved outlets for Hong Kong Stinky Tofu.
-To say Stinky Tofu is an acquired taste/smell is an understatement, yet some would also insist that one has not truly experienced Hong Kong without at least one sniff of it.
+If you are also using this U-shaped route of mine during your own visit, be aware that the snack shop at the junction of Sai Yeung Choi Street South and Dundas Street is one of the most beloved outlets for Hong Kong Stinky Tofu.
+To say Stinky Tofu is an acquired taste/smell is an understatement, yet some would also insist that one has not truly experienced the Fragrant Harbor without at least one sniff of this classic Hong Kong night market food.
 In my case, it’s an aroma to immediately flee from!
 For that reason, I have no pictures of this junction and outlet for you.
 I was too preoccupied with scuttling away!

 Tip: Not the End of the Road